mikebaldi/Idle-Champions/AddOns/IC_BrivGemFarm_Performance/SETTINGS.md

 * **RestoreLastWindowOnGameOpen**: 0 / 1
 You can enable or disable whether the script will try to switch focus back to the last active window immediately when the game opens.

-* **WindowXPositon**:0
+* **WindowXPosition**:0
 This option allows you to set where the gem farm script will appear horizontally across your screen.
 0 is default and is the far left of the screen.
 If you have HiddenFarmWindow set to 1 there is no reason to change this.

-* **WindowYPositon**:0
+* **WindowYPosition**:0
 This option allows you to set where the gem farm script will appear vertically on your screen.
-0 is default and is the verey top of the screen.
+0 is default and is the very top of the screen.
 If you have HiddenFarmWindow set to 1 there is no reason to change this.